AlexBulankou/ai-talk1/labinstructions.md

     ```
     4. Replace `instrumentation_key_for_aspnet_app` in the inserted snippet to the actual instrumentation key

-3. Open [http://localhost:24002](http://localhost:24002) in the browser and click couple links to generate some telemetry.
-It takes some time for telemetry to show up on server.
+3. Ensure that you have [http://localhost:24002](http://localhost:24002) still running with auto-refresh extension configured to 3 seconds, so telemetry is generated.
+It takes some time for telemetry to be processed by Application Insights and appear in the portal.
 You'll see telemetry from JavaScript in the next exercise.

 ## Excercise 3.
 Create a microservice dashboard